tobyweston/java8_course_companion/manuscript/part1/02_lambdas_in_depth/07_invocation_and_bytecode.md

 1. A lambda with arguments
 1. A lambda closing over some variable (a new style closure)

 The example bytecode was generated using the `javap` command line tool.
-Only partial bytecode listings are shown in this section, for full source and bytecode listsings, see [Appendix A](#appendix_a).
+Only partial bytecode listings are shown in this section, for full source and bytecode listings, see [Appendix A](#appendix_a).
 Also, fully qualified class names have been shortened to better fit on the page.

 ### Example 1